BEST Homemade Margherita Pizza

 I also recommend a pizza peel, because it will make pizza-making so much easier.
 Wooden or metal, it will allow you to slide the pizza quickly onto the baking stone and make it much easier to remove the pizza from the oven once it is done.

-If you don’t own a pizza peel (or don’t want to own a pizza peel), you can use the back of a large baking sheet or flat cookie sheet to transfer the pizza onto the stone – but it is cumbersome!
+If you don’t own a pizza peel (or don’t want to own a pizza peel), you can use the back of a large baking sheet or flat cookie sheet to transfer the pizza onto the stone – but it is tricky!

 Tips for Margherita Pizza Success:

 For the best margherita pizza, you will want to preheat your oven to the highest temperature possible.
 For my oven, that is 550 degrees Fahrenheit.
-I allow my baking stone to preheat for at least 30 minutes (regardless of whether my oven is ready as it takes time for your baking stone to come to temperature).
+I allow my baking steel to preheat for at least 30 minutes (regardless of whether my oven is ready as it takes time for your baking stone to come to temperature).
 The higher the temperature the better.
-This recipe makes two 10-inch pizzas, and they should be able to properly cook in 7 to 8 minutes at that temperature.

 Best Homemade Margherita Pizza